HastiSutaria/color_twister/README.md

 # color_twister
-This puzzle aims to train your left and right brain individually.
+This puzzle aims to train your left and right brain individually.<br>
-Language : Python
+Language : Python<br>
-Libraries : Random, Tkinter
+Libraries : Random, Tkinter<br>
+#Rules# <br>
-Rules : Guess the colour of the word displayed.
+Guess the colour of the word displayed.<br>
-        "keep in mind it shouldn't be the text of the colour."
+"keep in mind it shouldn't be the text of the colour."<br>